danlyke/FlutterbyNetCPP/README.md

   that I really wanted to be developing new personal code in a typed language.

-* I had a Perl system that was built on top of the "Markdown"-ish (that wasn't yet a thing when I originally built it) parser that runs Flutterby.com.
+* I had a Perl system that was built on top of the parser that runs Flutterby.com.
 There were operations that weren't as fast as they should have been, and I knew that I some structural performance issues that it'd be nice to get fixed.
 I didn't realize how much